Accounting software starts your business out on the right foot.

 - Track and categorize expense receipts as you go, so you know exactly how much is going out

 2. Your Clients Will Thank You for Making Life Easier

 My dog walker uses cloud accounting software.
 Every month, I get an invoice in my inbox clearly breaking down the number of walks we’ve had.
 My credit card information is saved, so all I have to do is click a “Pay Now” button.

 This is so much easier for me than writing checks or leaving envelopes of cash on the kitchen table.
-What’s more: It makes me feel that she’s got her act together, is on top of her business and is considering what’s easiest for me.
+What’s more: It makes me feel that she’s got her act together, is on top of her business, and is considering what’s easiest for me.

-What’s more: it makes me trust her more.
+It also makes me trust her more.
 I feel like she’s running a legit business and that my beloved pooch is in safe hands.

 Small business owners often have challenges establishing trust with clients.
 So why not present yourself in a way that will make you seem more professional than the rest!?

 But at the end of the day, I don’t expect she’s even really doing it for me.
 In fact, I expect she’s doing it to get paid faster.
 So really, it’s a win-win.

 3. With the Right Accounting Software, You’ll Quickly Master Cash Flow